cardenasc33/receipt-processor-challenge/README.md

 2. Build and start the container with docker compose:

-Make sure that docker is running.
+First make sure that docker is running!
+You can check by entering `docker info` in a terminal.
 Within the root directory `receipt-processor-challenge`, run the following:
 ```bash
 docker compose up -d --build